yanoshi/yootto/README.md

 ## Usage

-(WIP) If you want see help, please run `yootto --help`.
+If you want see help, please run `yootto --help`.

 ### Upload songs

 **Single file:**

-You can set a audio file path.
+When upload a audio file, you can set file path.

 ```
 yootto upload music --path="hoge.mp3"